 We get anchored by the prices and the fees we see in front of us.
 And we anchor the other party by our rate and skills and how we describe ourselves.

 When we know our skills and the quality of work we can offer well enough, then we know when to settle on a fee and when to continue negotiating with the other party.
 And it’s not just about the money.
 Sometimes you may charge less than you deserve, only to get a better recommendation from the client.
 So that you can land higher-paying jobs on your next endeavor.

-When you work as a freelancer, you are not faced with a simple routine day in and day out.
+When you work as a freelancer, you are not facing a simple routine day in and day out.
 Your jobs might vary and you may face new challenges with every new project you participate in.
 That’s why you should be good at problem-solving and it starts with not being afraid to face new unknown challenges.

-As a freelance logo designer, for example, you should understand different criteria that the client sets to offer a logo which meets them.
+As a freelance logo designer, you should understand the different criteria that the client sets to offer a logo that meets them.
 And it differs from one project to the next.
-As a freelance writer, you must comply with the likes and dislikes of the client and write not only based on the standards of writing effectively but also paying attention to the comments of the client and what they need.
+As a freelance writer, for example, you must comply with the likes and dislikes of the client.
+And write not only based on the standards of writing effectively but also paying attention to the comments of the client and what they need.